nautsimon/my-first-freelancing-projects/README.md

 **2017**
 --------------------
 [[STEM-Dominica V1](http://simonmahns.github.io)]
 <br />My very first website.
 Made with vanilla HTML and CSS.
-Also a reminder of my youth, as I created this in one all nighter without any caffine.
-The good old days, now I cant live without at least 7 hours.
+Also a reminder of my youth, as I created this in one all nighter without any caffeine.
+The good old days, now I can't live without at least 7 hours.
 <br />Tools/Languages: HTML/CSS